Nciklol/bad-discord-wrapper/README.md

 -  `messageCreate` - Fired when discord sends a message.

--  `debug` - Sends WS information to the console to help you easily debug some of the many issues that I probably have.
+-  `debug` - Sends WS information to the console.

 -  `guildMemberAdd` - Sends Guild Member Add events